DPassarelli/procmonest/README.md

 ## Safety features

-In order to avoid any misuse (whether intentional or not), the current working directory is set to the folder containing the parent project's `package.json` file.
+In an attempt to avoid any misuse (whether intentional or not), the current working directory for the child process will be the same as the parent.

 ## License